maxhbr/LDBcollector/md/BitTorrent-1.1.md

                         "BitTorrent-1.1"
                     ],
                     "__impliedId": "BitTorrent-1.1",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "The link http://www.bittorrent.com/license/ is dead, so there is no live\ntext containing the license terms except at\nhttp://web.archive.org/web/20090609222926/http://www.bittorrent.com/legal/bittorrent-open-source-license\n"
+                                "The link http://www.bittorrent.com/license/ is dead, so there is no live\ntext containing the license terms except at\nhttp://web.archive.org/web/20090609222926/http://www.bittorrent.com/legal/bittorrent-open-source-license\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [